Is your child ready for a cell phone? Take this quiz to find out.

 Complaints about poor customer service

 LifeLock promotes 24/7 live member support and U.S.-based identity restoration specialists, but customers have reported a different reality.
-In fact, many users complain that human support is difficult to access, based overseas, and unhelpful overall.
+In fact, many users complain that human support is difficult to access, seems to be based overseas, and unhelpful overall.

 Here are some Trustpilot user reviews for LifeLock's customer service: